forward/capify-ec2/readme.md

 end
 ```

 Note that there are no tasks created for 'server-2', as it does not have the role 'web'.
-If we were to change the 'ec2_roles' definition in your 'deploy.rb' to the following:
+If we were to change the `ec2_roles` definition in your `deploy.rb` to the following:

 ```ruby
 ec2_roles :db